 Spaghetti squash is usually served as a side dish, or Italian style, but I wanted to try something different.
-I came up with this recipe for Spicy Stuffed Spaghetti Squash after being challenged to make and share a spaghetti squash recipe as part of a fun blog hop.
+I recently came up with this recipe for Spicy Stuffed Spaghetti Squash!

 Then I put all the filling back into the empty squash shells.

 Of course I had to top it with cheese, because cheese makes everything taste even better.
 Then I baked it again to melt the cheese and served it for dinner.
 It was delicious!

 The sweetness of the squash and tomatoes blended perfectly with the spicy sausage and seasoning.
 My son had three helpings, and he won’t usually even eat squash!
 One of the reasons I like spaghetti squash is because it has a delicate flavor, which makes it very versatile.
 I used one link of chorizo style sausage to add flavor and spiciness.
 I love chorizo sausage, but it is pretty fattening, so I like to use it in recipes like this, where a little goes a long way.

 This would also work well as a vegetarian dish, by removing the sausage and adding black or kidney beans.
 Corn would also we a good addition to this, and I meant to add some to the recipe, but I didn’t have any my freezer!

 - ½ onion, chopped

 - 1 link chorizo sausage, chopped

 - 2 t chili powder

 - 1 t salt